marksherriff/cs3240-s23-website/project.md

 __Requirements:__ In the opinion of the TA, significant work was accomplished this week other major features of the application, such that it is visible and mostly usable in the system.
 GitHub Actions should still be working.

-__TEAM EVALS:__ At the end of Sprints 2-6 and at the end of the semester, you will need to fill out an evaluation for _each member_ of your team!
-You can find the evaluation form her: [Student Team Sprint Evaluations]({{ site.data.externallinks.sprint_team_evaluations }})
+__Team Evals:__ At the end of Sprints 2-6 and at the end of the semester, you will need to fill out an evaluation for _each member_ of your team!
+You can find the evaluation form here: [Student Team Sprint Evaluations]({{ site.data.externallinks.sprint_team_evaluations }})

 __How To Submit:__ Scrum Masters should fill out a [Sprint Report]({{ site.data.externallinks.sprint_report }}) and submit it to Gradescope BEFORE meeting with your TA so they can reference it.
 Scrum Masters *must* select their team members in Gradescope when submitting so all members will earn the XP for the sprint.
 The main branch of your GitHub repo should be live on Heroku.